MCT-master/mct-master.github.io/README.md

 </div>
 ```

-**NB!** It is important that you specify a unique ID property for every slideshow in the slideshow container.
+**NB!** It is important that to specify a unique ID property for every slideshow.
+Use a clear and informative name.

-You can add as many slideshow items as you want, just remember to wrap each item in a div with the classname "mySlides fades":
+You can add as many slideshow items as you want, just remember to wrap each item like so:

 ```html
 <div class="mySlides fade">